 Involve Stakeholders: Throughout the data modeling process, engage key stakeholders from both business and technical teams.
 Their input is crucial for ensuring the model meets business requirements and is technically feasible.

-Document the data model and communicate it to all relevant parties.
+Document and Communicate: Document the data model and communicate it to all relevant parties.
 This documentation references future development, maintenance, and data governance efforts.

 Regularly Review and Update: Data models should be reviewed and updated to reflect changes in business processes, data sources, and technology.
 This ongoing maintenance ensures that the model remains relevant and effective.